dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 ![Number of buckets impact $h_1(x)$ and $h_2(x)$](../../images/partition-index-intro/cuckoo_multiple_unaligned.png) _Multiple Cuckoo Filters of different size access different buckets for the same value_

-Creating an optimal Cuckoo Filter for for several sets of values of different sizes leads to a different choice in the number of buckets in each filter, as depicted above.
+Creating an optimal Cuckoo Filter for several sets of values of different sizes leads to a different choice in the number of buckets in each filter, as depicted above.
 The hash function that selects candidate buckets depends on the number of buckets, resulting in different selected buckets for the different